 The programs outlined on this page are comprehensive of what the state of Mississippi has to offer.
 However, there are also programs that are available on a national level that are not covered on this webpage.
 When researching your options for senior care, it is vital to explore all avenues in order to find the most appropriate program for the given circumstances.
 In order to assist in your search for nationwide assistance, make sure to use our invaluable Resource Locator Tool.

 Home health care, provided by health care professionals, is also available and is ideal for those who require in-home health care services.
 On average, this type of care costs approximately $.50 more an hour than non-medical home care.
+However, in Hattiesburg, the cost is higher with an average cost of approximately $2.00 more per hour.

 Medicaid, which shouldn’t be confused with Medicare, is a health care program that provides medical and some non-medical care services to low-income seniors.
 The state of Mississippi and the federal government jointly administer this program.
 The Medicaid state plan will cover the cost of nursing home care, as well as limited personal care.
 Medicaid in Mississippi also offers Medicaid Waivers, which are commonly called Home and Community Based Services (HCBS) Waivers.
 Through these waivers, those who are elderly and / or disabled are able to receive services, both in the home and in the community, to prevent or delay nursing home placement.
 Unlike the Medicaid state plan, these waivers are not entitlements.
 This means there are limited slots for enrollment, and if all the slots are filled, enrollment is waitlisted.
 Currently, the state of Mississippi offers three HCBS Waivers that are relevant to the elderly.